Women’s Muay Thai in the United States has always been scarce in terms of recognition.

 She had been trying to make the jump to the professional ranks for over a year.
-In the United States the lack of fights makes that move difficult for many, for women it is even harder.
+In the United States the lack of fights makes that move difficult for many fighters, but for female fighters it is even harder.
 There is a lack of opponents and promotions to make fights happen consistently because not many women pursue Muay Thai careers beyond the amateur ranks.
 After her pro debut had been cancelled on several occasions, Natalie applied for the Angel Fight tournament.

 In the middle of her honeymoon she received notification that she was in.
 Natalie without thinking twice joined a tournament with several fighters that have been fighting professionally for quite some time.
 Chomanee Sor.
 Taehiran, the winner of the first Muay Thai Angels tournament is part of the 16 fighters.
 Others include the UK’s Lucy Payne, Portugal’s Maria Lobo, and Russia’s Polina Petrova.